chinmay-anand/java8-experiment/java8lambda/README.md

 * Functional programming is elegant in certain situatio, but not always.
 We may need to use Object oriented programming in some other cases.
 * In OOP all code blocks are "associated" with classes and objects.

+##### How to execute a Lambda Expression
+* Call the interface method on the lambda variable, as if it were instance of a class.

-##### How to convert a normal function into an Lambda Expression
+##### How to convert a normal function into an Lambda function Expression and how to execute it (with example)
-	 * HOW TO Convert a standard function into a Lambda Expression
+	 * HOW TO Convert a standard function into a Lambda Function
 	 * -----------------------------------------------------------
 	 *
 	 * SUMMARY: